Supreme Council of the Cultural Revolution

 The Supreme Council of the Cultural Revolution (SCCR; شورای عالی انقلاب فرهنگی, shoraye a'ali enqelabe farhangi) is a conservative-dominated body based in Qom, set up at the time of Ayatollah Khomeini.
 Its decisions can only be overruled by Iran's Supreme Leader.
 Most of its members were appointed by Ali Khamenei, Khomeini's successor.

-The President of Iran is ex officio the chairman of the Council.
+The President of Iran is ex officio the chairman of the council.

 History

-The Supreme Cultural Revolution Council that was formed in December 1984 was in fact continuation of the Cultural Revolution Headquarters.

-This council debates and approves its own relevant issues.
-The Khomeini used to say that such approved issues must be regarded as laws.
-He did not mean that Supreme Council of the Cultural Revolution was a legislative organ.
-However, its ratified bills are valid as approved laws.
+The Supreme Council of the Cultural Revolution was formed in December 1984, and substituted the Cultural Revolution Headquarters.
+Its ratified bills are valid as approved laws.
 In accordance with the instructions of the late Khomeini, one must not overrule the approved issues of this council.

-The headquarters took shape on 12 June 1980 and following a decree by Khomeini the council was charged to take measures in planning for various courses and for the cultural policy of the universities in future on the basis of Islamic culture and through selection of efficient, committed and vigilant professors and for other issues relevant to the Islamic academic revolution.
+Its development started on 12 June 1980, and following a decree by Khomeini, the council was charged to take measures in planning for various policies surrounding universities on the basis of Islamic culture and other issues relevant to the Islamic academic revolution.

-The Cultural Revolution Headquarters failed to make universities ready for building the future.
-The headquarters deleted certain courses such as music as "fake knowledge."
-Committees established after the 1979 Revolution came to similar conclusions concerning all subjects in the humanities such as law, political sciences, economy, psychology, education and sociology.
+The headquarters removed certain courses such as music, dismissing it as "fake knowledge."
+Committees established after the 1979 Revolution came to similar conclusions concerning all subjects in the humanities, including law, political sciences, economy, psychology, education and sociology.

-The SCRC was formed in December 1984 and substituted the Cultural Revolution Headquarters.
-In fact, the formation of such an institution was not stipulated in the Constitution.
-It was formed under the special circumstances that were prevailing in the early stages of the revolution.
+The SCCR was formed in December 1984 and substituted the Cultural Revolution Headquarters.
+It was formed under special circumstances that arouse in the early stages of the revolution.
 The council took its legitimacy from the 9 December 1984 decree of the founder of the Islamic Republic Ayatollah Khomeini.